Commonly Treated Conditions

-Child Foot Problems
+Pediatric Foot Problems

-Many adult foot problems and deformities originate at childhood.
+Many adult foot problems and deformities originate in childhood.
 In-toe-gait (internal tibial torsion) for example, is caused by intra-uterine position(position of the baby in the womb).
 Although this problem can be outgrown, those that don't can be treated by the pediatric Counter Rotation System (CRS).
 This flexible, light-weight brace allows independent leg motion while encouraging external rotation of the lower limb.

 It has been our experience that proper care and treatment of the feet, beginning in childhood, will prevent many of the mechanical and orthopedic problems seen in adults.
-Preventive medicine in the field of podiatric medicine is just as important to your child as it is in dentistry or general medicine.
+Preventive measures in the field of podiatric medicine is just as important to your child as it is in dentistry or general medicine.
 Many children walk excessively pigeon-toed, flat-footed, or bowlegged.
 Although they are not in pain, they are damaging their feet.